Updated March 13

-The places The Tacoist has visited listed by salsa cup rating.
+The places The Tacoist has visited listed by salsa cup rating, including taco trucks, trailers and stands.

 Mama’s Kitchen, 504 Hildebrand Ave. — North Central — Some truly exceptional tacos at Mama’s Kitchen, in particular the chicharron en salsa ranchera.